hail-is/hail/python/hail/docs/getting_started.rst

     >>> vds.count(genotypes=True)

-Now let's get a feel for Hail's powerful :ref:`objects <sec-objects>`, `annotation system <../reference.html#Annotations>`_, and `expression language <../reference.html#HailExpressionLanguage>`_.
+Now let's get a feel for Hail's powerful :ref:`objects <tutorial.ipynb>`, annotation system, and `expression language <exprlang>`_.
 To print the current annotation schema and use these annotations to filter variants, samples, and genotypes, run:

 .. doctest::